-Danske Bank A/S (Danske) is part of the Danske Bank Group, which also comprises Realkredit Denmark A/S (a mortgage credit institution), Danica Pension (a life insurance company), Danske Hypotek AB (a covered bond issuer in Sweden), Danske Mortgage Bank Plc (a covered bond issuer in Finland) and Northern Bank Limited (a commercial bank in Northern Ireland).
-As of the end of March 2022, bank held 25% of the domestic market in terms of loans and 29% in terms of deposits.
-Total reported consolidated assets were DKK4.05 trillion (€544.7 billion).
+Danske Bank A/S (Danske) is part of the Danske Bank Group, which also comprises Realkredit Denmark A/S (a mortgage credit institution), Danica Pension (a life insurance company), Danske Hypotek AB (a mortgage credit institution in Sweden), Danske Mortgage Bank Plc (a mortgage credit institution in Finland) and Northern Bank Limited (a commercial bank in Northern Ireland).
+As of the end of December 2022, bank held 25% of the domestic market in terms of loans and 28% in terms of deposits.
+Total reported consolidated assets were DKK3.76 trillion (\leq 540 billion) as of the end of December 2022.

 Danske is a universal bank, and it provides a broad range of products and services, including deposits, loans and other credit, insurance, pensions, leasing, asset management, and trading in fixed-income products, foreign exchange and equities.
 Its main distribution channel is through electronic services.
-As of the end of March 2022, it also distributed its products through 72 domestic and 93 international branches in Sweden, Norway, Finland and Northern Ireland.
+As of the end of December 2022, it also distributed its products through 66 domestic and 87 international branches in Sweden, Norway, Finland and Northern Ireland.